petecarapetyan/datafundamentals/docs/index.md

 ---
 <hr>

-# 20 years bringing apps into the world
+# 20 years of bringing apps into the world

-Hi!

 My name is Pete Carapetyan.

+dataFundamentals has been my brand name for contracting to the corporate world since Jan 1, 2000

-A lot has change in the 20 years since first published to this domain.
+A lot has change in the 20 years since first published a site to this domain.
+This is probably the 4th major iteration?
+I don't even know.

-One thing hasn't.
-I'm still bringing apps into the world, and those apps are still employing the latest tech standards.
+One thing hasn't changed.
+I'm still bringing apps into the world, and those apps are still employing the latest technology standards.

-A dubious distinction, but is what it is.

-## A Lorem Ipsum site

-Some of this site is a Lorem Ipsum site.
-Just fluff content to exercise the theme.
+This site is written in [rocket](https://rocket.modern-web.dev/) with a theme by yours truly.